MONARCH: Map of Need Aggregated Research Study

 Introduction: Background & Context

 UK military veterans present complex, overlapping needs spanning physical health (hypertension, ischaemic heart disease, type 2 diabetes), mental health (PTSD, depression), and social deprivation (homelessness, food insecurity).
-Despite NHS and charity sector support, research consistently highlights poor help-seeking behaviour — many veterans only seek support at the point of crisis.
+Despite NHS and charity sector support, research consistently highlights poor help-seeking behaviour with many veterans only seeking support at the point of crisis.

 The Reactive Problem